gravitationalwavedc/gwcloud_python/docs/usage/gwcloud.rst

     Keep in mind that anonymous access will only provide a read-only interface to publicly accessible data.
 You will not be able to submit new jobs or access proprietary or embargoed data.

-Obtaining the preferred jobs
+Obtaining the official jobs
 ----------------------------

-There is a list of several jobs labelled as "Preferred" jobs, which should be used as the default jobs to use for analysis of a GW event.
+There is a list of several jobs labelled as "Ffficial" jobs, which should be used as the default jobs to use for analysis of a GW event.
-We are able to obtain information on the list of preferred Bilby jobs by running:
+We are able to obtain information on the list of official Bilby jobs by running:

 ::

-    jobs = gwc.get_preferred_job_list()
+    jobs = gwc.get_official_job_list()

 This method returns a list of BilbyJob instances, such as those shown below, each containing the information of the job in the GWCloud job database:

 ::

+    >>> for job in jobs:
+    ...     print(job)

     BilbyJob(name=GW150914, job_id=QmlsYnlKb2JOb2RlOjIxMQ==)
     BilbyJob(name=GW151012, job_id=QmlsYnlKb2JOb2RlOjIxMg==)